rettk/calculator/client/designnotes.md

 - 0,+,/,* buttons can't be first press, but - and . can
 - .,+,-,*,/ buttons can't be pressed more than once in a row, and only . can go after the others
 - 0 cannot follow an operator +,-,*,/
+- = button, remember to convert the "total" number into a "calcs" string to match state